bright/new-www/_jobs/react-native-developer.md

 * experience with OCR (Optical Character Recognition)

 ## Benefits and perks:

 * making key project decisions by dealing directly with the clients
-* attractive salary (10-15k PLN monthly) together with 20-26 paid days of annual leave
+* 20-26 days of paid annual leave
+* business contract depending on your needs (UoP is also an option)
 * flexible working hours (we start between 7.00 and 10.00 a.m.)
-* business contract depending on your needs (Permanent Contract is also an option)
 * MacBook and additional accessories to your computer
-* totally free MultiSport card and private healthcare package
+* MultiSport card and private healthcare package
 * individual self-development budget
 * Bright Day once a month during which you can do non-project stuff
 * Bright lunches sponsored by the company
-* teambuilding events once a quarter
+* team retreats once a quarter
 * office in the center of Gdańsk (Wrzeszcz).
 We provide a parking card.
 * birthday cakes and more ;)